INTERVIEWS

 WHY DO YOU DIFFERENTIATE TABLA FROM NORTH INDIAN TABLA?

-I was recently asked to play tabla for a concert.
-I showed up with my instruments and they wanted a tablah,
+I was asked to play tabla for a concert but it turns out they wanted

 WHAT DID YOU DO?